LogtalkDotOrg/logtalk.org/_posts/2019-11-21-handling-missing-data.md

 predicate constructs an *expected term* by calling `Goal` that binds `Value` on success.
 Otherwise, it returns an expected term with the unexpected goal error or failure represented by the `Error` argument.
-I.e. **an expected term can be seen as an opaque compound term that either holds a value or the information that the value is missing**.
+I.e. **an expected term can be seen as an *opaque compound term* that either holds a value or an error explaining why the value is missing**.
 Effectively, **expected terms allows us to defer any error handling during the data acquisition step to the data processing steps** where the data is actually used.